 Novak also participated in a residency at Northwestern University's School of Music and recorded four albums with this ensemble.
 Furthermore, he has performed with Philharmonia Virtuosi, New Haven Symphony, American Symphony Orchestra, Bethlehem Bach Choir, New York Gilbert and Sullivan Players, several Broadway shows, and participated in the Tanglewood Festival, Round Top International Festival, and, for three consecutive summers, the Pacific Music Festival in Sapporo, Japan.

 A member of the NEC administration since 2001, Thomas Novak was hired as Performance Outreach Manager, but was soon appointed Acting Director of Admissions and then Director of Admissions.
 In 2003, his role was expanded to Dean of Admissions and Financial Aid and Assistant Provost.
 Shortly after President Woodcock joined NEC in 2007, Novak was appointed Dean of the College; in 2012, he became Provost and Dean of the College.
-Novak has served as Interim President of NEC since July 2015.
+Novak served as Interim President of NEC from July 2015 to December 2018.
 He has also continued to coach chamber music at the College level, often guiding NEC honors ensembles such as Quintet Royale.

 Undergraduate studies at Northwestern University.
 Bachelor of Music, Performer's Certificate, Eastman School of Music, with K. David Van Hoesen.
 Master of Music, Yale University, and additional studies at The Juilliard School, with Stephen Maxym.